EMCL-Research-ITSecLab/vpn-benchmarking/README.md

-# Rosenpass Benchmarking
+# VPN Benchmarking

-This project aims to measure and compare the performance overhead of using a post-quantum-secure Rosenpass VPN connection and to visualize the resulting data.
+This project aims to measure and compare the performance overhead of using a VPN connection and to visualize the resulting data.

 ## Usage for Performance Measurements
 ### Installing libraries